-Learning effective characterization for literary fiction is essential for great stories–characters imagined for best story effectiveness, created to reveal theme and meaning, and that drive plot action in some way and are not simply bystanders to fatalism.
+Learning effective characterization for literary fiction is essential for great stories:–imagined characters created to reveal theme and meaning and that drive plot action in some way and are not simply bystanders to fatalism.

 A sense of humor is essential for human bonding and social existence.
-What makes the character laugh, and what triggers that response, reveals a core, inner self.
-Irony is a form of humor that is complex.
-Characters should be able to credibly contribute (from their authorial development) to the creation of story irony and be capable of understanding the story ironies at an intellectual and instinctual level.
-How does the character being created form humor, and how is it used?
+What makes the character laugh, and what triggers that response, reveals the core, inner self.
+Irony is a complex form of humor that should often be part of character development.
+In general, how is a specific character humorous and how does that character respond to story humor?

-Being polite and courteous to others springs from a caring about others feelings.
-Does your character have a touch of civility or is the caring not enough to display civility.
-This can be important in plotting, to maintain credible yet surprising plot progression and character interaction and conflict.
+Being polite and courteous to others springs from a caring about others’ feelings.
+Does your character have a touch of civility or is the character unable to display civility.
+This can be important in plotting and to maintain credible yet surprising plot progression and character interaction and conflict.
 Good dialogue can use character civility both for identification and consistency of characterization for understandable motivation.
 And a lack of civility can also motivate characters and drive plot.

-Inaccurate metaphors degrade the quality of writing and erode effective characterization.
-Effective character-compatible metaphors are difficult to create; to error produces damaging effects on the quality of writing and storytelling.
+Inaccurate metaphors (she looked like a decaying walrus) that degrade are to be avoided.
+Effective character-compatible metaphors are difficult to create . . . to error produces damaging effects on the quality of writing and storytelling.

 Does your character believe in a superior being?
-Does that being direct their lives?
+Does that superior being direct their lives?
 Is a divine presence vengeful, benevolent, just?
-Do they pray?
-Do they believe in human will, or predestination?
-Important to carry religious belief of the character into dialogue, and often into theme too.
+Does the character pray?
+Does the character believe in human will, or predestination?
+When present, it is often important to carry religious belief of the character into dialogue, and often into theme too.

 Speech for characters reveals how they think, and after a time, who they really are.
-Dialogue for a writer is an effective way to build character.
-But the dialogue must be crafted for a purpose, not just written as a description from life, or an imagined scene.
-And, of course, dialogue is a major way to reveal character in scene without being told details by a narrator or author; character speecht allows a reader to develop a sense of the individuality of the character in the story, a phenomenon that occurs when the author has created characters with distinct voices and personalities,.
+Dialogue for a writer is an effective way to build character but the dialogue must be crafted for a purpose, not just written as a description from life, or an imagined scene, to fill space.
+And, of course, dialogue is a major way to reveal character in scene without being told details by a narrator or author; character speech allows a reader to develop a sense of the individuality of the character in the story, a phenomenon that occurs when the author has created characters with distinct voices and personalities.

 What does the character need to win . . . in the moment or in life?
-This is an essence of fiction.
-The character must need something, must want to win something.
+This is an essence of fictional story.
+The character must desire something, must want to win something.
 Is it admiration, content, domination, superiority, revenge, love, etc.?
-Real life is often a constant adjustment to get along . . . survive and procreate, without pain or threat of death.
-But the fictional character, living in the story world of conflict and imbalance, must have a need to win something that will help make them unique.
-And this winning is most effectively presented through action and dialogue.
-Thoughts are secondary, since a character often doesn't know what they want.
-And narrative description, with it's distance from the action and it's necessity to tell things that should be experienced by a reader along with the character, is often not the right choice by an author for best results.
+Real life is often a constant adjustment to get along–survive and procreate–without pain or threat of death.
+But the fictional character, living in the story world of conflict and imbalance, must have a need to win something that will help make them unique, and, for most literary storytelling, this winning is most effectively presented through action and dialogue.

 How do your characters hurt others.
 Physically?
 Psychologically?
 Verbally?
 Do they humiliate, condescend, disagree, lie, exaggerate, ridicule?

 What makes your character laugh and cry on both a daily level and throughout life.
 Are emotional responses mainly positive (love, etc) or negative (anger, etc.).
 Is your character displaying a range of emotions (it’s best) and what emotion predominates?
 Even though angry, passionate, focused, dedicated characters help drive plots, characters described from life are frequently depressed, loveless, and non-creative and seriously erode story and characterization.
-Find predominant emotions and be sure that the majority of character emotions expressed in the story result in positive action, that is contribute to strong characterization and plot movement, and not contributing to negative action, which stops story momentum and tend to make characterization flat and uninteresting.
+Find predominant emotions and be sure that the majority of character emotions expressed in the story result in positive action, that is contribute to strong characterization and plot movement, and not contribute to negative action that stops story momentum and tends to make characterization flat and uninteresting.

 Strong effective characters often see themselves as victims of circumstance, or birth, and are most effectively created through an objective narrator, who can present the victimization without the self-pity, self absorption, and negativity that might be expressed through the character.
 Victimization often acts as tragic flaw in a character and can precipitate nemesis, so it is very useful, yet it can also turn readers away from engaging and caring about the character.
 If your character is controlled by victimization (being from a minority ethnic background, not being given or taught the skills to succeed, feeling the unjustness of being ignored, etc.), work to present the victimization objectively–although the character’s view is almost always subjective–so the reader can identify and sympathize with the character’s burden of victimization.